MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     If the proposed changes look correct and match the remediation strategy from your analysis, select **Keep** to apply the edits to your PaymentService.cs and setup-secrets.ps1 files.
 You can use the **Keep** button in the Chat view accept all proposed changes (all files).

-    After accepting the edits, the hard-coded secrets should be removed from the source code and the secrets should be securely managed using environment variables.
+    After accepting the edits, you should see that the hard-coded secrets are removed from the source code and the secrets are securely managed using environment variables.

     > **NOTE**: If you notice any issues with the proposed changes, you can select **Undo** to reject the edits.
 You can also manually modify the code as needed.
 If you accept the changes and later find issues, you can use the Chat view's **Undo Last Request** feature to revert the most recent changes.
 You can also use Visual Studio Code's undo features to revert code changes.